 Methods of Learning

-The entire course consists of 18 hours of taught sessions, all sessions are taught as interactive sessions involving activities and discussions.
-These are taught on three conference days in October, January and April.
-In addition students should expect to do 6 to 10 hours of private study per week.
+The entire course consists of 18 hours of interactive, taught sessions, involving activities and discussions.
+They are split over three days, generally in October, January and April.
+You should also expect to do six to 10 hours of private study each week.

-Minimum of three conference days (one a term) over one academic year.
+Minimum of three conference days (one per term) over one academic year.

-Students will be assessed via assignments submitted periodically throughout the year, including: reflective pieces of writing, essays and a small scale research project.
+You will have a variety of assessments, submitted throughout the year.
+They will include reflective pieces of writing, essays and a small-scale research project.

 Facilities and Special Features

-This programme is largely online, with only three face-to-face days.
-It is therefore possible to study on this programme even if you live some distance from Northampton.
+This course is delivered online, with only three face-to-face days.
+It is therefore possible to study on this course even if you live some distance from Northampton.